-642.350. (a) Within 15 days after service of the initial pleading, or a later time that the agency in its discretion permits, the respondent may serve a responsive pleading on the agency.

-- (b) A responsive pleading shall be in writing signed by the respondent and shall state the respondent's mailing address.
-It need not be verified or follow any particular form. - (c) A responsive pleading may do one or more of the following: - (1) Request a hearing. - (2) Object to the initial pleading on the ground that it does not state an act or omission or other ground on which the agency may proceed. - (3) Object to the form of the initial pleading on the ground that it is so indefinite or uncertain that the respondent cannot identify the transaction or prepare a case.
-Unless objection is taken under this paragraph, all further objections to the form of the initial pleading are considered waived. - (4) Admit the initial pleading in whole or in part. - (5) Present new matter by way of defense. - (6) Object to the initial pleading on the ground that, under the circumstances, compliance with the requirements of a regulation would result in a material violation of another regulation adopted by another agency affecting substantive rights. - (7) Raise such other matter as may be appropriate.

-- (c) The respondent is entitled to a hearing on the merits if the respondent serves a responsive pleading on the agency under subdivision (a).
-A responsive pleading constitutes a specific denial of all parts of the initial pleading not expressly admitted. - (d) Failure to serve a responsive pleading on the agency under subdivision (a) is a default subject to the right of the respondent to serve a statement by way of mitigation under Section 648.130 (default).
+- 642.350. (a) Within 15 days after service of the notice of commencement of proceeding, or a later time that the agency in its discretion permits, the person to which the agency action is directed may serve a response on the agency. - (b) A response shall be in writing signed by the person to which the agency action is directed and shall state the person's mailing address.
+It need not be verified or follow any particular form. - (c) A response may do one or more of the following: - (1) Request a hearing. - (2) Object to the notice of commencement of proceeding on the ground that it does not state an act or omission or other ground on which the agency may proceed. - (3) Object to the form of the notice of commencement of proceeding on the ground that it is so indefinite or uncertain that the person to which the agency action is directed cannot identify the transaction or prepare a case.
+Unless objection is taken under this paragraph, all further objections to the form of the notice of commencement of proceeding are considered waived. - (4) Admit in whole or in part the notice of commencement of proceeding. - (5) Present new matter by way of defense. - (6) Object to the notice of commencement of proceeding on the ground that, under the circumstances, compliance with the requirements of a regulation would result in a material violation of another regulation adopted by another agency affecting substantive rights. - (7) Raise such other matter as may be appropriate. - (c) The person to which the agency action is directed is entitled to a hearing on the merits if the person serves a response on the agency under subdivision (a).
+A response constitutes a specific denial of all parts of the notice of commencement of proceeding not expressly admitted. - (d) Failure to serve a response on the agency under subdivision (a) is a default subject to the right of the person to which the agency action is directed to serve a statement by way of mitigation under Section 648.130 (default). - Comment.

-Comment.
 Section 642.350 is drawn from former Section 11506.
 See also Sections 613.340 (authority of attorney or other representative of party), 613.210 (service), 642.360 (amended and supplemental pleadings).
-If service is by mail or other means of delivery, the respondent has 20 days after the date of sending in which to respond.
-Section 613.230 (extension of time).

-The references to a "hearing" include a conference hearing where appropriate.
+If service is by mail or other means of delivery, the person to which the agency action is directed has 20 days after the date of sending in which to respond.
+Section 613.230 (extension of time). - The references to a "hearing" include an informal hearing where appropriate.

-§ 642.360.
+38 § 642.360.
 Amended and supplemental pleadings

-642.360. (a) At any time before commencement of the hearing a party may amend or supplement a pleading.
-After commencement of the hearing a party may amend or supplement a pleading in the discretion of the presiding officer, including an amendment to conform to proof at the hearing.
+- 642.360. (a) At any time before commencement of the hearing a party may amend or supplement a pleading.
+After commencement of the hearing a party may amend or supplement a pleading in the discretion of the presiding officer, including an amendment to conform to proof at the hearing. - (b) An amended or supplemental pleading shall be served on all parties.

-- (b) An amended or supplemental pleading shall be served on all parties. - (c) If an amended or supplemental pleading presents a new issue, the opposing party shall be given a reasonable opportunity to prepare a case.
-Any new matter is considered controverted without further pleading, and any objection to the amended or supplemental pleading may be made orally and shall be noted in the record.
+- (c) If an amended or supplemental pleading presents a new issue, the opposing party shall be given a reasonable opportunity to prepare a case.
+Any new matter is considered controverted without further pleading, and any objection to the amended or supplemental pleading may be made orally and shall be noted in the record. - (d) A reference in this part to a notice of commencement of proceeding or response includes an amended or supplemental notice or response.